mcilloni/mcilloni.github.io/_posts/2018-01-20-oh-god-why-NAT66.md

 1. Get a free /64 from a Hurricane Electric tunnel, and allocate IPv6s for VPN guests from there;
 2. Be a very bad person, set up NAT66, and feel ashamed.

-Hurrican Electric is, without doubt, the most orthodox option between the two; it's free of charge, it gives out `/64`s, and it's quite easy to set up.
+Hurricane Electric is, without doubt, the most orthodox option between the two; it's free of charge, it gives out `/64`s, and it's quite easy to set up.

-The main showstopper here is definitely the increased network latency added by two layers of tunnelling (VPN -> 6to4 -> IPv6 internet), and, given that by default native IPv6 source IPs are preferred to IPv4, it would have been bad if having a v6 public address incurred in a slow down of connections with usually tolerable latencies.
+The main showstopper here is definitely the increased network latency added by two layers of tunneling (VPN -> 6to4 -> IPv6 internet), and, given that by default native IPv6 source IPs are preferred to IPv4, it would have been bad if having a v6 public address incurred in a slow down of connections with usually tolerable latencies.
 Especially if there was a way to get decent RTTs for both IPv6 and IPv4...

 And so, with a pang of guilt, I shamefully committed the worst crime.